[drakma-devel] Lenient read-line*

 I've attached a patch which implements *accept-bogus-eols* for read-line* along with updated docs.
 When bound to a non-nil value then a lone CR or LF will be accepted as EOL.

-Ok, since even Edi took my remark (partly) serious I'll bite:
+Ok, since even Edi took my remark (partly) serious I'll bite: Could you please define "lone" in this context?
+Cheers, RalfD

 Cheers, Sean.

-drakma-devel mailing list drakma-devel@common-lisp.net http://common-lisp.net/cgi-bin/mailman/listinfo/drakma-devel
+_______________________________________________ drakma-devel mailing list drakma-devel@common-lisp.net http://common-lisp.net/cgi-bin/mailman/listinfo/drakma-devel

 On Fri, 2007-04-27 at 19:50 +0200, Ralf Mattes wrote: